Brexit is one of the biggest political issues in the UK at the moment, with something called 'no-deal Brexit' making a lot of headlines.

-A no deal Brexit means the UK would leave the European Union (EU) immediately on 29 March 2019, and there would be no agreements in place about what their relationship would be like in future.
+A no-deal Brexit means the UK would leave the European Union (EU) and there would be no agreements in place about what the relationship between the UK and the EU will be like in future.

 - Transport and trade between the UK and the EU could be severely affected

-- Adults may not be able to drive in EU countries without a special driving permit
+- Adults may not be able to drive in EU countries without a special driving licence

 - It could cost more money to use your phone abroad in EU countries